ollama/ollama/README.md

 - 🚀 **Effortless Setup**: Install seamlessly using Docker for a hassle-free experience.
 - 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.
 - 📜 **Chat History**: Effortlessly access and manage your conversation history.
+- 📤📥 **Import/Export Chat History**: Seamlessly move your chat data in and out of the platform.
 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.
-- 🔗 **External Server Connection**: Link to the model when Ollama is hosted on a different server via the environment variable -e OLLAMA_ENDPOINT="http://[insert your Ollama address]".
+- 🔗 **External Ollama Server Connection**: Link to the model when Ollama is hosted on a different server via the environment variable -e OLLAMA_ENDPOINT="http://[insert your Ollama address]".
 - 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.

 ## How to Install 🚀